CGCL-codes/PStream/README.md

 # PStream

 PStream is a popularity-aware differentiated distributed stream processing system, which identifies the popularity of keys in dynamic real-time streams and uses a differentiated scheduling scheme for stream data partitioning.
-PStream greatly outperforms Storm on skew distributed data in terms of system throughput and the average processing latency.
+PStream greatly outperforms Apache Storm on skew distributed data in terms of system throughput and the average processing latency.
+The results of the experiment using large-scale real-world traces show that PStream achieves a 2.3× improvement in terms of processing throughput and reduces the processing latency by 64% compared to that of Apache Storm.

 ## Introduction